evolutiatech/evolutiatech/README.md

 ### Air Defense System - NASAMS

+---

 ![Image](https://github.com/user-attachments/assets/090f3d13-cdb4-49b9-b218-d59d3e1c2e6a)

+---

 <p align="justify">

 ### NASAMS (National Advanced Surface-to-Air Missile System)

-OBS: Built Nationally Military Engineers with an indefinite period until is a "retired"
+OBS: Built Nationally Military Engineers with an indefinite period until is a "RETIRED"

 A comprehensive covering additional details about NASAMS, including technical specifications, operational scenarios, development considerations, and how to approach modeling or learning more about the system.